logo

 Biographical Information

-Mr. Black served as NBC’s legal analyst on “The Today Show,” and has frequently appeared on ABC’s “Good Morning America,” serving as commentator and legal analyst for noteworthy legal cases in the news.
-He has also appeared as a guest commentator on legal issues on several other network and cable news programs.
-The author of Black’s Law, a book that recounts the strategies he employed to safeguard the freedom of four clients, Mr. Black has also taught advanced criminal evidence at the University of Miami School of Law for over 30 years.
+Featured on the cover of and in many national legal and business publications, Roy served as NBC’s legal analyst on “The Today Show” and frequently appeared on ABC’s “Good Morning America” and several other network and cable news programs.
+He authored Black’s Law, a book that recounts the strategies he employed to safeguard the freedom of four clients.

 Admission Dates & Jurisdictions